Healthier Loaded Baked Potato Soup

 What are the health benefits?

-This soup combines high-quality protein from bacon, Greek yogurt, and milk with the heart-healthy potassium and sustained energy from gold potatoes, creating a nutritious comfort food that delivers probiotics, B vitamins, and bone-building calcium without the heavy cream and excess fat of traditional recipes.
+This soup is protein heavy and heart healthy with probiotics, B vitamins, and bone-building calcium.
+It is reduced-fat without the heavy cream and excess fats of traditional recipes.

 Nutrition facts per 1 cup serving: